One of the most popular sites in Luang Prabang

-Mini buses: There are two(mini) buses daily, running between Kuang Si Falls and Naluang Mini Bus station (opposite side of the road to LPB southern bus station).
+Mini buses: There are two scheduled (mini) buses daily, running between Kuang Si Falls and Naluang Mini Bus station (opposite side of the road to LPB southern bus station).

 You can board the bus at the station or in town (no pick up fee).
 If you buy your ticket at one of the many travel agents in town it is usually more expensive, though they arrange a pick up at your hotel or somewhere that is convenient for you.

-Departure time (from the Naluang station): 12:00 and 14:00
+Mini bus departure time (from the Naluang station): 12:00 and 14:00

-You can charter a mini bus for 350,000kip (max 6 people), or 400,000kip (max 11 people).
-This way you can stay as long as you want at the falls
+You can charter a mini bus to the Kuang Si Falls for 350,000kip (max 6 people), or 450,000kip (max 11 people).
+This way you can stay as long as you want or up to full day at the falls.

 If you hire your own tuk-tuk or mini van you can ask the driver to stop there on your way.
 It's worth to stop by to see the village, its handicrafts or the way of life of the villagers.
 If you fancy taking photos of girls in Hmong costume, beware that you might be asked to buy their stuff in return and some can be a little too pushy.

-The trails are steep and can be extremely slippery, especially in rainy season…so you’ll need proper shoes to climb to the top, but the climb is well worth the effort.
-However it not suitable for unfit people or small children.
-Don’t forget to take a bottle of water with you; I’m sure you’ll need it.
+The trails are steep and can be slippery when wet, you’ll need proper shoes (sandals, not flip-flops) to climb to the top, but the climb is well worth the effort.
+Don’t forget to take a bottle of water with you, I’m sure you’ll need it during your climb.